terraforming-mars/terraforming-mars/README.md

 # Terraforming-mars

+This is an open-source online implementation of the great board game Terraforming mars. **It is not affiliated with FryxGames, Asmodee Digital or Steam in any way.**

 **Terraforming Mars Board Game**

 The board game is great and this repository highly recommends purchasing [it](https://www.amazon.com/Stronghold-Games-6005SG-Terraforming-Board/dp/B01GSYA4K2) for personal use.
-If you want to play with people online, you can use this web app.

 Join us on Discord [here](https://discord.gg/fWXE53K).